 The coronavirus pandemic creates a dynamic situation that may require rapid, informed, and decisive actions.

-Overall guidance comes from federal, state, and local health authorities including World Health Organization, the Centers for Disease Control and Prevention, Wisconsin Department of Health Services, Illinois Department of Public Health, and Rock County Public Health.
+Overall guidance comes from federal, state, and local health authorities including the Centers for Disease Control and Prevention, Wisconsin Department of Health Services, Illinois Department of Public Health, and Rock County Public Health.

 - Significant increases in COVID-19 transmission on campus, occurring at a greater rate than the local Stateline community.

-- Observing that the college’s community is disregarding protective practices including wearing face coverings and physical distancing.
+- Observing that the College’s community is disregarding protective practices.

 - Significant increases in COVID-19 transmission within the Stateline area.